 - 1. In accordance with Clause 7.3 of the Award, an employee is entitled to up to two (2) days paid compassionate leave on each occasion: - a.
 To spend time with an immediate family or household member who has an illness or injury which poses a serious threat to his or her life; or - b.
-On the death of an immediate family or household member; - 2.
-In the event of bereavement of an immediate family or household member, employees may access up to a further three (3) days compassionate leave from other available paid or unpaid leave entitlements.
-An employee must notify their People Leader as soon as possible (and within 24 hours) of their intention to take or remain on compassionate leave.
+On the death of an immediate family or household member; or

-- 3. Any leave additional to the above five (5) days may come from other available paid entitlements or unpaid leave in accordance with the relevant provisions for each leave type. - 4.
+- When a child is stillborn, where the child would have been a member of the employee's immediate family, or a member of the employee's household, if the child had been born alive; or - d.
+The employee, or the employee's spouse or de facto partner, has a miscarriage. - 2.
+In the event of bereavement, stillbirth or miscarriage of an immediate family or household member, employees may access up to a further three (3) days compassionate leave from other available paid or unpaid leave entitlements.
+An employee must notify their People Leader as soon as possible (and within 24 hours) of their intention to take or remain on compassionate leave. - 3.
+Any leave additional to the above five (5) days may come from other available paid entitlements or unpaid leave in accordance with the relevant provisions for each leave type. - 4.
 Compassionate leave can be taken as: - a.
 A single continuous period, or - b.
 Separate periods of one (1) day each, or - c.
 Any separate periods the employee and their People Leader agree.